 Anyone who has a food intolerance, is pregnant or has a vegetarian or even vegan diet should plan their meal when booking a flight.
 Many airlines offer alternative meals.
 For the little hunger in between I usually also pack a little snack like a cereal bar, fruit or something sweet.

-If you have any more tips, I would be happy about a comment – because you never learn and the next trip is definitely coming!
+If you have any more tips, share them in the comments – because you never learned out and the next trip is definitely coming!